How ugly is your sweater? Share your photos with the Sun, vote and win

 How about a photo of you wearing it?
 We want to see your photos!

-And you don't have to be an ugly sweater wearer to participate.

-Vote for the best ugly sweater, because the one with the most votes wins a delicious fruitcake courtesy of Sun Newspapers.
+Vote for the best ugly sweater, and the one with the most votes wins a fruitcake courtesy of Sun Newspapers.

-The winning photo will be printed in an upcoming edition of the Sun!
+The winning photo will also be printed in an upcoming edition of the Sun!

 Post a comment as